Bin-Chen-Lab/spider/README.md

 import sys
 sys.path[1]
 ```
-It should return a path in the format of '.../SPIDER/lib/python39.zip'. <br /> You should set your "use_python_path" parameter as '.../SPIDER/bin/python' <br /> (the "..." part shoule be the same as the returned path).
+It should return a path in the format of '.../SPIDER/lib/python39.zip'. <br /> You should set your "use_python_path" parameter as '.../SPIDER/bin/python' <br /> (the "..." parts are the same thing).

 #### Q2:
 When I run the commands in 1.2, why do I encounter the following error?